-- 1. Identify and describe the difference between dental fear vs. dental anxiety, specific phobia vs. phobia, dental fear/anxiety vs. dental phobic. - 2.
+- 1. Identify and describe the difference between dental fear vs. dental anxiety, specific phobia vs. phobia, and dental fear/anxiety vs. dental phobia. - 2.
 Describe the effects fear has on the body. - 3.
 Identify the etiology of dental fear/anxiety. - 4.
-Explore and describe assessment and management tools to treating patients that exhibit dental fear, anxiety or phobias
+Explore and describe assessment and management tools for treating patients who exhibit dental fear, anxiety, or phobias